ngohuyquyen/Driving-Behavioral-Cloning-with-CNNs-and-NVIDIA-deep-learning-architecture/README.md

 Switch on the simulator, choose appropriate screen resolution and graphic (recommend fastest for best performance)

-To record the video of the car running in simulator, where run1 is the directory of the images you will capture to make video (you can change to your liking directory)
+To record the video of the car running in simulator, where run1 is the directory of the images you will capture to make video (you can change to your desired directory)
 ```sh
 python drive.py model.h5 run1
 ```